mcaliman/mcaliman.github.io/_posts/en/java/2021-02-01-java-immutable.md

 # Some simple strategies for creating immutable objects

 * No setters and getters
-* All end fields and private
+* All final fields and private
 * Do not allow subclasses to override methods (class final)
 * If instance fields include references to mutable objects do not allow those objects to be mutated
 * Do not share references to mutable objects !